apify/apify-docs-v2/sources/academy/web_scraping_for_beginners/data_collection/using_devtools.md

 # [](#devtools-data-collection) Data collection with DevTools

+**Learn how to use browser DevTools, CSS selectors, and JavaScript via the DevTools console to collect data from a website.**

+---

 We know the basics of HTML, CSS, JavaScript and DevTools and we can finally try doing something more practical - collecting data from a website.
 Let's try collecting the on-sale products from [this fake e-commerce website](https://demo-webstore.apify.org/).
 We will use CSS selectors, JavaScript, and DevTools to achieve this task.

 ## [](#getting-structured-data) Getting structured data from HTML